uzh-dqbm-cmi/mridle/src/mridle/exblox/README.md

-# Experiment
+# ExBlox

-Name ideas:
-* blocks
-* ml-blocks
-* mlblox
-* exblox
-* exblocks
-* experiment-blocks
-* stack
-* skstack (taken)
-* tower
----
+ExBlox provides a plug-and-play ML experimentation framework, so you can rapidly iterate and test different models without writing and re-writing the same boilerplate ML code.

 # Approach
-/Experiment/ turns machine learning model experimentation into a plug-and-play experience.
-Tired of writing the same machine learning boilerplate code over and over?
-Feel like making a small change to your modeling experiment should be easy, and not involve re-running dozens of lines of code?

-/Experiment/ is designed around the idea that a modeling experiment has three main parts: the data, the training, and the results.

-Likewise, an Experiment has 3 parts:
+An ExBlox machine learning `Experiment` is built from 6 components:
-1. A `DataSet`, which not only holds the data but also is responsible for keeping track of the features, target, and train/test partitions.
+1. A `DataSet`, which not only holds the data and keeps track of the feature and target columns.
+2. A `Stratifier`, telling the experiment how to split the data into train/test partitions.
+3. A model `Architecture` to train.
-2. A `Trainer` that controls how the model is trained. `Trainer` holds an `Architecture`, which defines the model architecture to be trained.
-A `Trainer` may optionally also have a `Tuner`, which governs hyperparameter search.
+4. A `Trainer` that controls how the model is trained, for example sklearn or PyTorch.
+5. A `Tuner`, which governs hyperparameter search.
-3. The list of `Metrics` that the model(s) is evaluated on.
+6. A list of `Metrics` that the model is evaluated on.

-An `Experiment` may optionally also have a `metadata` dictionary that can store whatever information you want to track.
+Each of these _components_ has a few `flavors` you can pick from, for example, you might choose a `TrainTestStratifier` or a `PartitionedLabelStratifier`.
+Each component also needs a `config`.
+For example, for a `TrainTestStratifier`, you'll need to tell it what `test_split_size` to use, or for the `PartitionedLabelStratifier`, the number of partitions.
+Once you've selected each component's flavor and configured it, just mix them together in an `Experiment`, and call `go()`!

 ![Experiment Class Diagram](./ExperimentClassDiagram.svg)

+ExBlox provides the following component flavors out of the box (and it's easy to write and re-use your own!):
+* **DataSet**: just the base `DataSet`
+* **Stratifier**: You can pick from a `TrainTestStratifier` or `PartitionedLabelStratifier` that generates multiple partitions.
+* **Architecture**: Any sklearn model works as an `Architecture`, as well as sklearn `Pipelines`.
+If you prefer PyTorch, create a skorch model.
+* **Trainer**: The base `Trainer` works with all sklearn objects.
+For a skorch Architecture, use `SkorchTrainer`.
+* **Tuner**: You can pick from `RandomSearchTuner` or `BayesianTuner`.
+You can also not include a `Tuner` at all- it's optional.
+* **Metric**: `F1_Macro`, `AUPRC`, `AUROC`, `LogLoss`, and `BrierScore` are ready to go.

+You can also pass `Experiment` a `metadata` dictionary to store whatever information you want to track.

 # Example usage

 ## Define an `Experiment`
 There are 2 ways to define an experiment: via object creation or via a config.
 If you are working in a notebook, you may want to use the object-creation method, and plug-and-play with different experiment components.

 Once you have decided on a model definition you are happy with, you might find it helpful to write it as a configuration for readability and re-use.
 This approach has the advantage of providing a single point of truth for everything that contributes to the experiment as an easy-to-read configuration.

 ### Create an `Experiment` from objects